 Think Regional, Act Local

-It’s not an either-or situation: we’re developing local resources while shoring up our imported supplies.
+It’s not an either-or situation -- we’re developing local resources and shoring up our imported supplies.
 Each piece of our supply portfolio depends on the other.
-One is insurance against the other’s vulnerabilities.
-When imports are challenged by drought cycles or natural disasters, local resources and conservation programs can ease the burdens of import demands.
-In turn, high quality imported supplies are necessary for recycling and groundwater replenishment programs.
+One insures us against the other’s vulnerabilities.
+When imports are challenged by drought cycles or natural disasters, local resources and conservation programs can help meet regional demands.
+In turn, high-quality imported supplies are necessary for recycling and groundwater replenishment programs.
 Working together, these sources provide Southern California with reliable water.
-Having a mix of water resources to draw from has protected the region from the impact of drought cycles and climate change.
+Having access to a mix of water resources has protected the region from the impacts of drought cycles, climate change and extreme weather.

-Ensuring reliable water for Southern California requires investing in local water supplies from diverse sources and widespread conservation.
+Ensuring reliable water for Southern California requires investing in local water supplies from diverse sources along with widespread conservation.

-Metropolitan has historically supported recycled water projects developed by others through our Local Resources Program, but with hotter temperatures and drier conditions, it’s going to take all of us working together to find new and innovative ways to protect and maximize our water.
-That is why Metropolitan, and the Los Angeles County Sanitation Districts are advancing their legacies of being good water stewards with a partnership to develop a new source of local water through a regional recycled water project called Pure Water Southern California.
-If fully realized, Pure Water Southern California would produce up to 150 million gallons of water daily – enough water for about 500,000 homes.
-It would be one of the largest advanced water treatment plants in the world.
+Metropolitan has historically supported recycled water projects developed by others through our Local Resources Program.
+But with hotter temperatures and drier conditions predicted due to climate change, we’re investing in new and innovative ways to protect and maximize our water.
+Metropolitan is partnering with the Los Angeles County Sanitation Districts to develop Pure Water Southern California, a recycled water project that will produce up to 150 million gallons of water daily – enough water for about 500,000 homes.
 The program is currently operating a 500,000-gallon-per-day demonstration facility to verify its innovative processes, which could improve efficiencies and reduce costs in water recycling.
-This would be a new source of water for up to 15 million people.
+A fully realized project would be a new source of water for up to 15 million people.

-To further support local water supplies Metropolitan’s board approved a $3 million annual budget for the On-site Retrofit Program, which provides financial incentives for the conversion of potable irrigation and industrial systems to recycled water.
-Incentives can help cover the costs of project design, permitting, construction costs associated with the retrofit, connection fees and required recycled water signage.
+To further support local supplies, Metropolitan’s board approved a $3 million annual budget for the On-site Retrofit Program, providing financial incentives for the conversion of potable irrigation and industrial systems to recycled water.
+Incentives can help cover the costs of project design, permitting, construction costs associated with the retrofit, connection fees, and required recycled water signage.
 To date, the program has funded 463 project sites.

 Read more about Metropolitan's On-site Retrofit Program.